alexandersumer/sliding-limiter/README.md

 Navigate to `http://localhost:3000/` and the message "You are welcome!" should be printed.
 If 100 requests are made to `http://localhost:3000/` within 1 hour, a 429 HTTP Status is returned along with the error message: "Rate limit exceeded.
 Try again in #{cooldown} seconds"

+Docker support will be pushed once I get it working so that you can run this anywhere ;)

 ## Module Usage

 The RateLimiter module exposes 3 methods and a constructor through the class LimiterClient: